brandur/sorg/content/drafts/acid.md

 provide these guaranteees along with scalability, this applies to almost no one.

-## Optimizing for the wrong thing (#optimizing)
+## Optimizing for saved seconds on a decade scale (#optimizing)

-I also want to cover how an often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
+An often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
 This is a little tangential to ACID, but also very relevant to the theme of program correctness and maintainability.

-The claim around faster prototyping isn't actually true -- a developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can easily keep up with their document store-oriented counterpart (and probably outpace them), but more importantly, it's optimizing for exactly the wrong thing.
+The claim around faster prototyping isn't actually true -- an experienced developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can keep up with their document store-oriented counterpart (and almost certainly outpace them), but even if it were true, it's optimizing for exactly the wrong thing.

 While building a prototype quickly might be important for the first two weeks of a system's lifespan, the next ten years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user and operator pain and attrition.
-Valuing miniscule short-term gains over long-term maintainability is a pathological way of doing anything; it's a sin when building production-critical software.
+Valuing miniscule short-term gains over long-term sustainability is a pathological way of doing anything; when building production-grade software, it's a sin.

 But how does an RDMS help with maintainability?
-Well, it turns out that ACID guarantees combined with strong constraints are valuable tools.
+ACID guarantees combined with strong constraints are valuable tools.
 Lets take a closer look.

 ## Atomicity (#atomicity)